Jnpaul1984/Cricksy_Scorer/WORKFLOW_PRECHECK.md

 | `Trailing whitespace` | Pre-commit auto-fixes; just stage & commit |
 | `End of file issues` | Pre-commit auto-fixes; just stage & commit |
 | `ruff format mismatch` | Run `python -m ruff format .` to auto-fix |

+**Note:** Previously used `pre-commit/action@v3.0.1` but it was timing out during GitHub API download.
+Now using direct installation which is more reliable.

 ---